• Free shipping on all orders

 Cats and Raw Fish

 This isn’t a good combination, and we will explain why.
 It’s all because of thiamine or vitamin B1.
 Thiamine is essential in many metabolic processes in the body and cats require high levels of thiamine in their diets every day.
-Enzyme called thiaminase, that is present in some bacteria, shellfish and certain types of raw fish, such as cod and herring, destroys thiamine, leading to deficiency over time.
+Enzyme called thiaminase, which is present in some bacteria, shellfish, and certain types of raw fish, such as cod and herring, destroys thiamine, leading to deficiency over time.

 The neurological signs associated with thiamine deficiency in cats can appear within 30-40 days of eating food that contains insufficient levels, leading to sudden and rapidly progressive illness.
 If left untreated, thiamine deficiency can be fatal.